 In April 1998, we renamed the company Soul Of America Travel and renamed the website SoulOfAmerica.com.
 Our mission expanded to become the most comprehensive website locating and celebrating black culture in America.

 After being featured in Essence, Black Enterprise and Emerge magazines and on BET, more fan mail came in.
 Fans next asked us to expand our content to the Caribbean, Mexico, South America, Europe, Africa, and Asia.
 We gradually did and proceeded to win 4 consecutive Black Web Awards in the 2000s.

-SoulOfAmerica pioneered black travel information on the web.
-Our team draws inspiration from the many brave and creative African-Americans who invented or played a huge role developing Gospel, Blues, Jazz, Soul Music, Reggae, Zydeco, Soul Food, Creole Food, Barbecue, works of art, places of worship, historic sites, cultural sites, colleges and many other treasures that make our world richer.
+Soul Of America still draws inspiration from the Green Book and Sleeping Car Porters, but we also give shine to the many brave and creative African-Americans who invented or still play a huge role in developing Gospel, Blues, Jazz, Soul Music, Reggae, Hip-Hop, Zydeco, Soul Food, Creole Food, and Barbecue.
+Celebrating art venues, places of worship, historic sites, festivals, cultural sites, colleges, monuments, and many other black treasures will always be important to us.

 Though true to our primary audience of African-American travelers, Soul Of America welcomes visitors of all backgrounds and geographies who want to broaden their travel perspectives by exploring editorial, listings, photos, videos, maps, and visitor comments about our heritage & culture.
 You would be surprised at how many of our white sisters and brothers like Soul Of America too.
 In that sense, visiting SoulOfAmerica.com to virtually explore African-American, Afro-Caribbean, African, and Afro-European culture is similar to visiting Chinatown to sample Chinese-American culture or Little Italy to explore Italian-American culture.